Treating gout requires a two-pronged approach that combines medications and lifestyle changes.

 Here are the steps for getting the pain and swelling of a gout attack under control:

-- Take an anti-inflammatory medication as soon as possible (see below for more information on these drugs)
+- Take an anti-inflammatory medication as soon as possible

 - Ice and elevate the joint

 - Drink plenty of fluids (no alcohol or sweet sodas)